Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Performance Evaluation

 The DP algorithm was executed with five independent runs to ensure statistical robustness, with mean performance reported.
-K-Means utilized two clusters (matching the binary classification task) determined through optimal cluster-to-class mapping using the Hungarian algorithm~\cite{kuhn1955hungarian}.
+K-Means utilized two clusters (matching the binary classification task) determined through optimal cluster-to-class mapping using the Hungarian algorithm~\cite{Kuhn1955}.
 Random Forest employed a five-level decision tree architecture with 100 trees, minimum 20 samples per split, and 10 samples per leaf to prevent overfitting.
 Logistic Regression used L2 regularization ($C=1.0$) with maximum 1000 iterations for convergence.
-Naive Bayes employed Gaussian likelihood with default priors.
+Naive Bayes employed Variant B of Algorithm~\ref{algo:naive-bayes} (continuous input perturbation with Gaussian likelihood estimation) with default priors.
 Evaluation metrics include accuracy, precision, recall, F1-score, AUC, computed on a held-out test set (20\% of data, 428 samples) using stratified splitting to preserve class distribution, as detailed in Tables~\ref{table:baseline-performance},~\ref{table:epsilon-vs-accuracy},~\ref{table:comprehensive-metrics}, and~\ref{table:hybrid-alpha-analysis}.